Sacerdoti on Sky News defending Israel's actions the day after its 2010 raid on the Gaza flotilla

 Campaign Against Antisemitism

 The Campaign Against Antisemitism was established in early August 2014 'by half-a-dozen activists and funded by private donations', presenting itself as a response to the higher levels of anti-Israel and allegedly anti-Jewish sentiment triggered by Israel's 'Operation Protective Edge' operation in Gaza.
-Jonathan Sacerdoti is its spokesperson.
+Jonathan Sacerdoti is its spokesperson and 'Director of Communications'.
 On 31 August 2014 the group reportedly organised a march against antisemitism of 4,000 people in Central London, backed by the United Synagogue and the Office of the Chief Rabbi.
 Said Jonathan Sacerdoti of this backing: 'The establishment was very supportive; some might say they didn’t want to get left behind'.
 On the day of the protest, he told a reporter,

 It is great that the communal organisations who have been criticised for not doing enough have come on board and have supported us in organising an important day.